alexpetrallo/COVID-19-Data-Analysis/README.md

-# Data-Job-Analysis
+# COVID-19-Data-Analysis
-Using job postings related to data science in order to gain insights on how salaries are calcaulated, make predicitions and eventually help find the best job for someone looking in this field.
+Using COVID-19 data to do a project for my capstone course for data science.
+I had to do some basic analysis and make a report.